Elizabeth Anionwu: Career

-Anionwu began her nursing career inspired by a nun who cared for her eczema.
+Anionwu began her nursing career inspired by a nursing nun who cared for her eczema at the age of four.
 At the age of 16, she left school with seven O-levels and started to work as a school nurse assistant in Wolverhampton.
 She continued with education to become a nurse, health visitor, and tutor.
 She travelled to the United States to study counselling for sickle-cell and thalassemia centres as courses were not then available in the UK.
-In 1979 she worked with Dr Milica Brozovic to create the first UK sickle-cell and thalassemia counselling centre in London Borough of Brent.
+In 1979, she worked with Dr Milica Brozovic to create the first nurse-led UK sickle-cell and thalassemia screening and counselling centre in London Borough of Brent.
 This was the first of over 30 centres in the UK using the Brent Centre as a model.

-In 1990 she was a lecturer at the Institute of Child Health, University College London, later promoted to senior lecturer.
+From 1990 to 1997, worked as a lecturer at the Institute of Child Health, University College London, and was later promoted to senior lecturer in Community Genetic Counselling.
 With the help of Professor Marcus Pembrey, Anionwu taught a course at University College London for National Health Service (NHS) staff members who worked with communities affected or at risk of sickle-cell disease, cystic fibrosis, Tay–Sachs disease and thalassaemia.

-Anionwu was appointed dean of the School of Adult Nursing Studies and Professor of Nursing at University of West London.
-Here she created the Mary Seacole Centre for Nursing Practice at the University of West London, retiring in 2007.
+Anionwu was appointed the dean of the School of Adult Nursing Studies and Professor of Nursing at University of West London.
+Here, she created the Mary Seacole Centre for Nursing Practice at the University of West London, retiring in 2007.
 In 2001, Anionwu, along with Professor Atkin, wrote The Politics of Sickle Cell and Thalassemia.
-In 2005, she wrote, A Short History of Mary Seacole.
-In 2003 she became a Trustee and subsequently vice-chairperson of the Mary Seacole Memorial Statue Appeal.
-Following the unveiling of the statue at St Thomas' Hospital in June 2016 she was appointed a Life Patron of the Mary Seacole Trust.
+In 2003 she became a Trustee and subsequently vice-chairperson of the Mary Seacole Memorial Statue Appeal and in 2005, she wrote, A Short History of Mary Seacole.
+Following the unveiling of the statue at St Thomas' Hospital in June 2016, she was appointed a Life Patron of the Mary Seacole Trust.

+She chaired several projects for the NHS Sickle and Thalassaemia Screening Programme, including the development of "Caring for people with sickle cell disease and thalassaemia syndromes: A framework for nursing staff" that was accredited in 2010 by the Royal College of Nursing, and "Understanding the contribution of sickle cell and thalassaemia specialist nurses" (2012), funded through a grant from the Roald Dahl's Marvellous Children's Charity.

 Anionwu is also a Patron of other charities: